Safety Signs 101 – 7 Most Common Questions

 - Fasteners – You need to pick the right type of fastener for the right type of sign.
 In many cases, using a zip tie on each corner will allow for a long lasting and secure safety sign to be held in place.

 - Cleaning – Depending on the location of the sign, you may not have to do much cleaning.
 If the sign doesn’t get too dirty, natural rain will be enough to keep it visible.
 If that is not the case, having the cleaning crew spray it down with water on a regular basis is sufficient.

 How do you Create Temporary Signs?

 There are many cases when you need to put up a temporary sign for your facility.
 Whether it is because there is a machine that is having trouble, or you have a chemical in an area where it normally wouldn’t be, it is important to be able to create safety signs as quickly as possible.

-One of the easiest options is to simply use your industrial label maker (like the one found here) to create a large label, which can be placed on a piece of metal or other object to form a sign.
+One of the easiest options is to simply use your industrial label maker to create a large label, which can be placed on a piece of metal or other object to form a sign.
 In most situations this will allow you to have the sign you need in just minutes.
 These signs are also quite easy to read and can last as long as you need them to.

 What Safety Signs need to be Photo luminescent?

 Photo luminescent signs, or signs that ‘glow in the dark,’ are a great option for any area where there is not much light, or where it is important to be able to see them in the event of a power outage.
 The fact is, however, that there is no set regulation as to when you must use photo luminescent safety signs in most cases.
 One exception to this is for emergency exits, which must light up even in a power outage.